 The students at Hornby Island Community School have been partnering with The Natural History Centre and Hornby Island Diving on the Sentinels of Change Project studying Dungeness Crab in the Salish Sea.

 On March 9, members of the Hornby Island Natural History Centre, Conservancy Hornby Island, Hornby Island Provincial Parks Committee, Comox First Nation and local volunteers joined personnel from BC Parks, BC Ministry of the Environment and Climate Change Science Section, BC Conservation Foundation, Garry Oak Ecosystem Recovery Team and several biologists to release caterpillars of Taylor’s Checkerspot butterflies.
 This is part of a multi-year project to restore habitat including providing essential host and nectar plants through propagation and planting out twice per year.

 Our beloved Natural History collection has not travelled very far since the school fire forced it into storage in August 2018, but it has moved multiple times. . .
 We are happy to let you know that everything has now been safely moved into our new home on the corner of Central and Sollans.

 On October 13th, Hornby Island Community School students worked for the sixth consecutive year on restoring habitat for the Taylor’s Checkerspot butterfly.

 The Natural History Centre offers events, programs, and a natural history collection to encourage a bond between people and nature.
-Our programs provide community members and visitors opportunities for cultivating deeper relationships with the natural world.
-We are located at the Hornby Island Community School.
+Our programs give community members and visitors opportunities for cultivating deeper relationships with the natural world.

-Our summer programs include the speaker series, in which experts come to speak on topics of local interest, and nature walks, which are a great opportunity to discover shoreline and forest ecosystems, as well as Hornby’s unique geology.
-We also participate in community school programming year round.
+Our summer programs include the speaker series, in which experts speak on topics of local interest, and nature walks, which are a great opportunity to discover Hornby’s unique geology and ecosystems.
+Year-round we collaborate in student education programs.